ucchiee/dotfiles/README.md

 ## TODO

-1. Write this README
+1. Write this README.
-2. Change the image above (too large)
+2. Change the image above (too large).
+3. Write install scripts for macOS and Ubuntu.